Create an IoT hub using the Azure CLI

 - resource-group.
 The resource group name.
 The format is case insensitive alphanumeric, underscore, and hyphen, 1-64 length.

 - name.
 The name of the IoT hub to be created.
-The format is case insensitive alphanumeric, underscore, and hyphen, 3-50 length.
+The format is case insensitive alphanumeric and hyphen, 3-50 length.

 - location.
 The location (azure region/datacenter) to provision the IoT hub.

 - sku-name.
 The name of the sku, one of: [F1, S1, S2, S3].
 For details about each sku, see Azure IoT Hub pricing.
 Currently, basic tiers are only available through the portal.

 The IoT hub will be publicly discoverable as a DNS endpoint, so make sure to avoid any sensitive information while naming it.